 With these money saving options on offer, there’s never been a better time to choose electric with MINI.
 Keep reading to find out how it works.

-NEW GOVERNMENT GRANT.
+GOVERNMENT ELECTRIC CAR GRANT.

 HOME GRANT UP TO £350.